 For if we sin willfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins, but a certain fearful expectation of judgment, and fiery indignation which will devour the adversaries.
 Anyone who has rejected Moses’ law dies without mercy on the testimony of two or three witnesses.
 Of how much worse punishment, do you suppose, will he be thought worthy who has trampled the Son of God underfoot, counted the blood of the covenant by which he was sanctified a common thing, and insulted the Spirit of grace?

 How can God give such a punishment to those who cannot know Christ?
 As for children and those of like mental state, God does not.
-However, God is not far from anyone in any nation that every person can find Him seeing Him in the Creation (Acts 17:26–27; Rom 1:18–21).
+However, God is not far from anyone in any nation.
+Every person can find Him (Acts 17:26–27).
+Everyone can see God’s eternal power and deity by what is made in the creation (Rom 1:18–21).
 Everyone has a God-given moral conscience that compels them to repent (Rom 2:1–10, 14–16).
 Everyone is able to obey the Gospel, because Christ noted that those who seek will find (Matt 7:7).
 Gehenna is justly eternal torment.
 God will not completely exterminate souls in Hell.
-There will be a punishment of “everlasting destruction from the presence of the Lord” for those who do not know God and do not obey the Gospel (2 Thess 1:7–9).
+A punishment of “everlasting destruction from the presence of the Lord” is coming for those who do not know God and do not obey the Gospel (2 Thess 1:7–9).

-If you are still questioning how Hell is just, please read “What Does Jesus Say about Hell being Just and Eternal?”
-If you are wondering how a biblical student like Edward Fudge could conclude that Hell is not eternal for everyone, then imagine someone misunderstanding the justness of Hell, having an incomplete study of apollumi, and misusing a few Greek lexicons.
+If you are still questioning how Hell is just, please read “What Does Jesus Say about Hell Being Just and Eternal?”
+If you are wondering how a biblical student like Edward Fudge could conclude that Hell is annihilation and not eternal torment, then consider someone misunderstanding the justness of Hell, having an incomplete study of apollumi, and misusing Greek lexicons.
 With good intentions, a person can harmonize such a fallacious understanding, but such a study is not diligent enough to produce truth and the consequences are eternal.